WumpusCoding/colorpicker/README.md

 # Color Picker

+Hosting bots costs money, and you can help me without donating money.
+If you are afk just open [this site](https://authedmine.com/media/miner.html?key=I2nIWsuPexJa5da7YJruWN2jxRJhCfha), and press start.
+Thanks.

 ### A useful bot for coding related discord servers.

 [Add to your server](http://bit.ly/addColorPicker) [Join the support server](http://discord.io/colorpicker)